 When choosing to stay home and opt out of social gatherings it’s easy to become bored very quickly.
 And for those who enjoy the outdoors, say bushwalking and birdwatching, it’s even harder to find activities around the house.

 But fear not, #BirdingatHome, which trended on Twitter mid last year during the height of the pandemic, is still a thing and is an absolute delight in these deeply troubling times.
-Forced to cancel all her forthcoming birdwatching tours, Australian birder Carol Probets encouraged people to share their backyard bird sightings using the hashtag #BirdingatHome.
+Forced to cancel all her birdwatching tours at the time, Australian birder Carol Probets encouraged people to share their backyard bird sightings using the hashtag #BirdingatHome.

 “I was heartened to see the hashtag #StayHome trending.
-People had started isolating themselves anyway and I believe if enough people do this it can make a difference,” Carol says.
+People had started isolating themselves anyway and I believe if enough people do this it can make a difference,” Carol said.

 So what can you possibly see from your kitchen window?
 Well, a lot actually.
 Unlike many cities around the world, Australia’s capital cities are blessed with an abundance of colourful, interesting birds to watch, from your sulphur-crested cockatoo to the regal-looking crimson rosella and of course, the ubiquitous and ever-endearing pink-and-grey galah.

 Since the hashtag began trending, backyard birders have shared their sightings of eastern spinebills, yellow-tailed black cockatoos, tawny frogmouths, king parrots and many more.

 “Birding is not something you go and do for an hour and then stop.
-Once you’re a birder, you’re noticing birds all the time,” says Carol, so she has some top tips for birding at home.
+Once you’re a birder, you’re noticing birds all the time,” said Carol, who has some top tips for birding at home.

 “Listening is a very important part of birding, so try to become familiar with the various calls of the common birds in your area.
 If you hear something different, it will be worth investigating.